signalfx/signalfx-agent/docs/upgrade-smart-agent.md

 apt-key del 5AE495F6
 ```

 2. Import the new key.
 (You must run this command as root.)
 ```sh
 curl https://dl.signalfx.com/splunk-B3CD4420.gpg | apt-key add -
 ```

-3. Replace /etc/apt/sources.list.d/signalfx-agent.list with the contents:
+3. Replace /etc/apt/sources.list.d/signalfx-agent.list with the contents in the following file:
 ```sh
 deb  https://dl.signalfx.com/debs/signalfx-agent/release /
 ```

-4. Update package metadata.
+4. Update the package metadata.
 (You must run this command as root.)
 ```sh
 apt-get update
 ```